View Related Sites

 To make your request, complete a Special Considerations form.
-Send it with a covering letter on the centre's headed notepaper within seven days of the test date, either as a scanned email attachment or by post (Special Delivery or equivalent), to the email/postal address on the form.
+Send it with a covering letter on the centre's headed notepaper no later than five working days after the test date, either as a scanned email attachment or by post (Special Delivery or equivalent), to the email/postal address on the form.

 BMAT Special Considerations, Results Enquiries and Appeals Policy

 No. BMAT results are only accepted by universities in the year candidates apply for university.
 So, for example, a candidate applying to start university in 2014 or for a deferred place in 2015 needs to sit the BMAT in November 2013 – regardless of whether they have sat the BMAT before.
 Likewise, a candidate's score from one year will not affect their chances if re-applying in later years, as each application is considered afresh.

 Yes, you can submit a Results Enquiry or an Appeal:

 Submit a Results Enquiry if you think that there has been an error in the processing or reporting of your BMAT results and therefore the results do not reflect your performance on the day of the test.

 Submit an Appeal:

 1. Immediately upon results release, if you are not satisfied with an aspect of the administration of the test.
 This must be an issue not covered by a request for Special Consideration or by a Results Enquiry

 2. If you are not satisfied with the outcome of your initial Results Enquiry.

 To complete your submission, you must fill out the relevant form - either an Application for a Results Enquiry or Application for an Appeal.